Water Conservation Measures & FAQ

 Current Water Conservation Measure Level:

-Stage 1 water conservation measures are currently in effect for all North Cowichan water systems.
+EFFECTIVE Monday, September 30, 2019: Stage 1 water conservation measures will be in effect for all North Cowichan water systems.

-Please note that Stage 1 water conservation measures are in effect from May 1st to October 31st annually.
+Please note: Stage 1 water conservation measures are in effect from May 1st to October 31st annually.
 Throughout the drier summer months the Municipality may choose to increase the Water conservation measures, if required.

 Overview of Water Conservation Measures